 bore a daughter who would become my grandmother.
 After her husband died, the heart-broken Minnie and her daughter left Mayville

 around 1900 bound for Seattle.
 With the help of the Mayville librarian, I found the farm that had been owned by Minnie's father,

-footsteps in Mississippi and Tennessee, I had now completed the circle.
+footsteps in Mississippi and Tennessee earlier in my trip, I felt like I had now completed the circle.